niek-sidn/hsm_workshop/Slide17.md

 ---------------
 ## Optional Exercise "Trusted Platform Module"
-Warning: this does not work in a standard VM or LXD container, so you would have to install software on your host system, proceed only if you are willing to do this.
+Warning: this does not work in a standard VM or Docker/LXD container, so you would have to install software on your host system, proceed only if you are willing to do this.